Spinal Cord Injury Claims

 Specialists may administer a steroid called methylprednisolone which helps to reduce the damage to spinal nerve cells and to decrease spinal shock which is the inflammation of the fluid around the spinal cord.

-Specialists will then make a more thorough assessment where they will complete a full neurological assessment, diagnose the severity of the injury and then advise the patient, based on their predictions, the extent of recovery that they feel will be achievable.
+Specialists will then make a more thorough assessment where they will complete a full neurological assessment, diagnose the severity of the injury and then advise the patient, based on their predictions and the extent of recovery that they feel will be achievable.

 Inpatient rehabilitation takes place as soon as allowed by a consultant and aims to improve the function and strength in a patient’s legs, and if necessary their arms and their communication skills.

 It is essentially a time when a patient has to learn how to adapt to their new circumstances and re-learn how to go about their daily life and perform everyday tasks with an aim to improve their level of independence and eventually return home.

 Once these two phases are complete and the patient has shown improvement sufficient enough that they are approved for discharge, they will then be discharged from the hospital and the outpatient rehabilitation will begin.

 Depending on the severity of their injuries and a patient’s personal circumstance some patients may be required to undergo consistent rehabilitation sessions at home or at specialised medical centres on a daily, weekly or even hourly basis.

 The goal is to eventually reduce the need for these rehabilitation sessions as a patient’s condition improves and will help facilitate a more independent living situation.